 Boston Children’s Museum is the second oldest and one of the most influential children’s museums in the world.
 It was founded in 1913 by the Science Teachers’ Bureau, a group of visionary educators dedicated to providing new resources for both teachers and students, as a center for the exchange of materials and ideas to advance the teaching of science.

-The Museum allows virtual tours for kids when school is out during the COVID-19 outbreak, with its collections, including Americana, Natural History, Global Culture, Native American, Dolls and Dollhouses, and Japanese artifacts encompass more than 50,000 items.
+The Museum allows virtual tours for kids when school is out during the COVID-19 outbreak, with its collections, including Americana, Natural History, Global Culture, Native American, Dolls and Dollhouses, and Japanese artifacts encompassing more than 50,000 items.
 Specially designed for children and families, museum exhibits focus on science, culture, environmental awareness, health & fitness, and the arts.

 British Museum, London